STF1998/Desk20/report/systemImplementation.md

 <b><p align= "center">Figure : </p></b>
 <br>

-So, each time a user completes, pauses or exits a session, a POST request is executed and a record object is saved in our database.
+So, each time a user completes or exits a session, a POST request is executed and a record object is saved in our database.

 The next request is a GET request that takes a uid and a timespan as a parameter.
 Timespan meaning a starting date and an ending date.
-This GET method is utilised to get all records with the same uid and inside the time range specified on the parameter, from the database.
-Then all the record objects that is returned are directly going to be processed.
-The process is to sum all the timeSpent variable and session variable of all the returned records.
-Which at the end, the GET request will only return the total timeSpent and the total session of the user within the time range specified on the parameter.
-To achieve this, MongoDB smart query function calls aggregate is going to be used.
-The documentation on aggregate function could be found here https://docs.mongodb.com/manual/aggregation/.
-The GET method is shown below in Figure x.
+This GET method is utilised to get all records with the same uid and inside the time range specified in the parameter, from the database.
+Then all the record objects that are returned are iteratively processed.
+After the completion of this process, there are two variables which, are returned.
+The first return value is the total time spent and the second value is the total sessions completed.
+This process is displayed below in the flowchart:

+By 1500, we are referring to the number of seconds for each study session.
+To the process above, MongoDB smart query function calls aggregate.
+The documentation on aggregate functions can be found <a href = "https://docs.mongodb.com/manual/aggregation/">here</a>.
+The GET method is shown below:

 <p align="center">
 <img src="../report/Images/records2.png" width=75%>
 </p>
-<b><p align= "center">Figure : The GET method</p></b>
+<b><p align= "center">Figure: The GET method</p></b>

 ## API for League Table